 PHA believes in the purposeful integration of excellence in academics, athletics and character-building.
 At the end of each term, students are evaluated for their on-ice skills, effort and practice habits.
 Students will also be assessed using the state-of-the-art Fusion Smart Speed Technology at the beginning, middle and end of the term to evaluate their progress.

 Cost: $285 per month.
 This includes all programming costs, midday transportation to facilities and apparel.

 Dryland Location: EHA Development Centre (11072-261 Street, Acheson, AB)

 Transportation: Students will be bused midday to the facilities for their hockey programming, where they can be picked up at the end of the day.

 Click here to view the PHA Apparel

 For information on the Flex and R&D days please visit Parkland Student Athlete Academy (PSAA)

 Athlete Development Research: Hockey Canada Long Term Player Development Model

 The hockey schedule runs on a six-day rotation.
 Below is a sample three-week schedule:

-All Off-Ice sessions will be at the EHA Development Centre
+All Off-Ice sessions will be at the PHG Development Centre

 click here for Hockey Specific Off-Ice Overview